On fewnomials, integral points and a toric version of Bertini's theorem: Proof of the main theorem

 \begin{proof}[Proof of \prettyref{thm:main-poly}] By \prettyref{thm:main}, a rational function $g(x)\in\C(x)$ such that

 can always be written as the ratio of two polynomials, say $g_{1}(x)$ and $g_{2}(x)$, with at most $B_{4}$ terms.

-As in \cite{Zannier2008}, we may exploit this information to show that we may explicitly parametrise all such polynomials $g_{1}$, $g_{2}$.
+As in \cite{Zannier2008}, we may exploit this information to show that we may explicitly parametrize all such polynomials $g_{1}$, $g_{2}$.
 Indeed, for $\bk \in \N^l$, let $|\bk|_{\infty}$ be the maximum absolute value of its entries; for $r=1,2$, if

 and, writing ${\bf t}^{\bk}$ for $t_1^{k_1}\cdot\ldots\cdot t_l^{k_l}$,

 we have that

 We now expand all the involved products to get monomials of the shape $\gamma x^{\mu}$, where $\gamma$ is a monomial in the coefficients $a_{i\bk}$ and $b_{rk}$, and $\mu$ is a positive $\Z$-linear combination of the exponents $n_{rk}$ and $n_{i}$.
 In order to satisfy \prettyref{eq:two-cond}, we can recognize two types of conditions.